NeXt-Warning-System/project/updates/week11.md

 ## What we’ve been up to this week

-* Interview Preparation for External User Prototype II research sessions (w/c 22/02/21)
+* Interview Preparation for External User research sessions looking into finding a location and flood terminoligy (w/c 22/02/21)
-* Prototype II familiarisation
+* Research documents familiarisation
-* Identifying external users and setting up research sessions  for Prototype III (w/c 22/02/21)
+* Identifying external users and setting up research sessions (w/c 22/02/21)
 * Continuing to recruit additional external user participants
-* Design wireframing around the journey for Finding a location
+* Design wireframing and research conversations around the journey for finding a location
+* Looking ahead to sign in and subscription and preparing research for design
 * Deeper discussion around AWS commodity services (e.g. Connect)
 * Finish the RabbitMQ messaging approach and stand up similar approach in AWS
 * draft Options to enable consideration for Landline and interactive voice recognition